omkar-shelke25/ckad-killercoda/readiness-liveness/step1.md

-# 🌌 CKAD Exam Question: Warp Core Probe Systems in Galaxy Namespace
+# 🌌 CKAD: Warp Core Probe Systems in Galaxy Namespace

 A namespace named `galaxy` already exists.
 A Deployment named `warp-core` is already running in this namespace.
 The application inside the Pods is **listening on port 80**.